ykwei7/Track-O/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Education level**: Education level of an individual in the context of Singapore.
+Supported education levels are contextualized to the primary, secondary and JC level.
 For instance, `P5` refers to Primary 5, `JC2` refers to Junior College Year 2
 * **Database**: Storage on local system
-* **Group**: A collection of tutees.
-Any tutee can be part of any group, and any group can have any number of tutees.

 --------------------------------------------------------------------------------------------------------------------